GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 # How to deploy

 - Create your deployment (Docker/Kubernetes/etc) with the ghcr.io/goingoffroading/boilest-worker:latest container image.
-- Change the container variables to reflect your enviorment:
+- Change the container variables to reflect your environment:

 | ENV                 | Defaul Value  |
 |---------------------|---------------|